 Every aspect of the mobile version of your site should be responsive on a smartphone, including native advertisements.
 People don’t want to open an article and have their reading experience interrupted because of the badly placed banned ad.

-As you site adjusts to the mobile device, the layout and the form of the native ad placements should embrace the screen modification.
-Everything should be perfect, from the moment the site is loaded to the further scrolling down the page.
+As your site adjusts to the mobile device, the layout and the form of the native ad placements should embrace the screen modification.
+Everything should be perfect – from the moment the site is loaded to further scrolling down the page.